tadhglewis/issue-status/README.md

 ### GitHub Pages

-- Run `yarn deploy` to deploy the latest version to GitHub Pages
+- Run `pnpm run deploy` to deploy the latest version to GitHub Pages

 ### Other hosting providers

-- Run `yarn build` to create a new build directory
+- Run `pnpm run build` to create a new build directory
 - For deploying [click here](https://create-react-app.dev/docs/deployment)

 ## Advanced